 IT Band Pain Anatomy

 Understanding IT Band pain in the hip begins with understanding the TFL muscle as a whole.
-The IT Band is the tendon portion of the TFL muscle - in other words it is the connective tissue that attaches from muscle to bone.
+The IT Band is the tendon portion of the TFL muscle - in other words, it is the connective tissue that attaches from muscle to bone (see image below for reference).
 The IT Band itself does not contract and is not a muscle, but rather is an extension and an anchor of a muscle (TFL).

 IT Band Pain In Hip Relief

-To massage the TFL muscle for IT Band hip pain relief, you will need a tool that can deeply dig in to the muscle.
-A smooth, soft foam roller is not going to do it.
+To massage the TFL muscle for IT Band hip pain relief, you will need a tool that can deeply dig into the muscle.
+Often times a smooth, soft foam roller is not going to do it.
 A lacrosse ball can work, but a targeted massage tool like QL Claw works best.
-QL Claw is a tough, but pliable material, and has a trigger designed specifically for deep tissue massage in low back, hip, and glute muscles.
-It's knuckle-like feature was designed to mimic the knuckle and elbow of a massage therapist, and it is perfect for therapeutic relief.
+QL Claw is a tough but pliable material, and has a knuckle-like trigger designed specifically for deep tissue massage in low back, hip, and glute muscles.
+Its trigger feature was designed to mimic the knuckle and elbow of a massage therapist, and it is perfect for therapeutic relief.

 To learn how to relieve IT band hip pain through deep tissue muscle massage, check out the QL Claw being used on the TFL muscle at the end of the article.

 QL Claw Device